top of page

 Cucumber Luffa

 The luffa aegyptiaca/acutangula is a popular island vegetable with a silky, slightly sweet flavour.
-It is harvested young, long before it goes onto dry and harden as the fibrous loofah you may have beside your bath.
+It is harvested young, long before it dries and hardens into the fibrous loofah you may have beside your bath.

 Gotu Kola